C1nderC0ated/sincript/README.md

 - **Advanced** — Disable/enable CPU mitigations · set/revert boot (BCD) timers · NVMe feature flags · disable IPv6 · disable memory compression · disable GPU telemetry (NVIDIA telemetry tasks + registry, or the AMD User Experience Program opt-out) · GPU hardware scheduling (HAGS) on/off · set a permanent per-program CPU priority (per `.exe`, via Image File Execution Options).
 - **Presets** — Apply a built-in **light**, **moderate**, or **heavy** preset (no per-item prompts) · apply a **custom** preset from a `.preset` file · **restore** the registry values a preset changed from one of its JSON backups.
 - **System tools** — **Edit PATH** (System or User) with dead-entry and duplicate cleanup · **Find what is locking a file** and optionally close the holder.
 Both are described under [System tools](#system-tools).
-- **Backups & status** — Create a System Restore Point · export HKLM + HKCU · restore from a preset JSON backup · restore a single value backup (`.reg`) · manage/open the backup folder · show the current state of key tweaks, the active power plan, hibernation, minimum processor state, DNS, TCP autotuning, GPU hardware scheduling (HAGS), memory compression, the `hosts` line count, and whether OpenAsar is installed.
+- **Backups & status** — Create a System Restore Point · export HKLM + HKCU · restore from a preset JSON backup · restore a single value backup (`.reg`) · manage/open the backup folder · show the current state of key tweaks (incl.
+Game Bar `AppCaptureEnabled` and search-box suggestions), system-drive free space, the active power plan, hibernation, minimum processor state, DNS, TCP autotuning, GPU hardware scheduling (HAGS), memory compression, the `hosts` line count, and whether OpenAsar is installed.

 ---